 Sweeteners: It’s important to understand the role various sweeteners play in making sugar free cranberry sauce.
 You can work with what you like best and what’s available to you, but you may have to adjust the recipe accordingly.

 If you only have erythritol based sweeteners, your sauce will re-crystallize a little as it cools.
 To avoid this, I recommend using a confectioner’s style erythritol and whisking it in only AFTER you have simmered the cranberries and water together.

 If you prefer to use something like stevia extract, I recommend reducing the water by about half, so that you have a thicker sauce.
 Concentrated stevia and monk fruit extract have no bulk so they don’t help thicken your sauce at all.

-But you can also freeze cranberry sauce too.
+Absolutely!
+I usually do it a few days in advance and just store it in the fridge in a jar.
+It lasts for at least a week.
+But you can also freeze cranberry sauce.
 Again, store in a glass jar and be sure to give it a little head room as it will expand as it freezes.
 It’s good for up to 2 months.